-At any time after five years following the closing of the Acquisition, the Company will have the option to redeem all the Preferred Shares in exchange for, at the option of each holder of Preferred Shares, payment of an amount in cash equal to the Initial Pref Value, or Subordinate Voting Shares of equal value, or some combination thereof (the "Company Call Right").
-Notwithstanding the foregoing, if the board of directors of the Company determines that the Company does not have sufficient cash on hand to make the payment in cash, the holders of Preferred Shares will receive Subordinate Voting Shares on the terms described above.
-The Company Call Right can only be exercised by the Company if the Coop exercises its corresponding right over the Preference Units.
+At any time after five years following the Trading Date, the Company will have the option to redeem all the Preferred Shares in exchange for, at the option of each holder of Preferred Shares, payment of an amount in cash equal to the Initial Pref Value, or Subordinate Voting Shares of equal value, or some combination thereof (the "Company Call Right").
+Notwithstanding the foregoing, if the board of directors of the Company determines that the Company does not have sufficient cash on hand to make the payment in cash, the holders of Preferred Shares will, subject to TSXV approval, receive Subordinate Voting Shares on the terms described above.

 Upon the exercise of the Company Call Right, the holders of the Preferred Shares will also be entitled to receive all accrued but unpaid dividends accruing to the day before the redemption date.
 Pursuant to the terms of the IRGA, the board of directors of the Company will make a determination as to whether the Company has sufficient cash on hand to satisfy the payment of any accrued but unpaid dividends on the Preferred Shares in cash.
-If the board of directors of the Company determines that the Company does not have sufficient cash on hand, the accrued but unpaid dividends will be satisfied by the issuance of Subordinate Voting Shares of equal value.
+If the board of directors of the Company determines that the Company does not have sufficient cash on hand, the accrued but unpaid dividends will, subject to TSXV approval, be satisfied by the issuance of Subordinate Voting Shares of equal value.